Clair3/EarthNet2022-test/README.md

 ### Approach - Irregularly sampled time series
 **Bring your own method**
 The objective to create a model capable of learning the relationship between vegetation states, local factors and weather conditions, at a very fine resolution in order to characterise and forecast the impact of weather extremes from an ecosystem perspective.
 I will firstly explore the new dataset (understand the variables, maybe select some of them), and write the dataloader.

+the data have different dimensions (spatio-temporal, only temporal (for weather), or static (terrain topology), we will use the simplest solution which consists in resizing and concatenating everything to the spatio-temporal dimensions.

 Then I need to develop a model for the data.
 The main point is that the data are irregularly sampled time series (from different sources).
-Although several papers have addressed this issue for RNNs, we need to extend the methods to include the spatial dimension of our data.
-This is the main point of rech
+Although several papers have addressed this issue for RNNs, we need to extend the methods to include the spatial dimension of our data. this will be our main axis of research.
+We will compare our results to a ConvLSTM baseline that does not take into account the time-step irregularity.
+A second solution, simpler to implement, consists in directly testing the methods developed for the RNN.
+During the learning phase, the RNN is used only on a random subset of pixels, and the gradient is computed on these pixels.
+The idea is that on an image, and even more on a landscape, a large number of pixels are (almost) identical, and it is not necessary to compute the gradient for each of these pixels.
+In this way, we drastically reduce the learning time required for the use of an RNN on spatio-temporal data.
+This solution has shown good results with classical RNN, so it is promising for RNN adapted to irregular data.

 *Note:* I am aware that the papers are rather for temporal series without spatial components, which can represent an insurmountable difficulty in the given time of the project.
 If this is the case, the fallback plan would be to avoid the problem by interpolating all the data and get a regular time step, and I would orient the project on the explainability of a more basic ConvLSTM model, with more classical had-hoc methods.